Revised August 2019.

 I see no less than three potential mechanisms why this might occur.

-Three ways that petting a frightened animal could make things worse.
+Three ways that petting a frightened animal could make things worse: extinction bursts, sensitization and respondent conditioning.

 - The animal is really frightened, seeks attention and gets petted, which under normal conditions reduces arousal and feels really nice.
 But if the animal is too fearful, it could be that this effect is not achieved and high arousal is maintained.
 If petting no longer “works”, the animal is no longer being reinforced.